RTlabCBM/FidelityFinder/README.md

 - ### Step 4: Obtain sequences in fasta format

 - ### Step 5: Obtain consensus sequences
-  We have created an in-house Python (v3.6) script to calculate the consensus sequences by barcode aiming to resolve PCR and RT errors.
+  An in-house Python (v3.6) script is used to calculate the consensus sequences by barcode aiming to resolve PCR and RT errors.

   First of all, we take the assembled reads and split it in order to obtain the sequence and the barcode separately.